 Traditional bases for morality are supported by “motherhood and apple pie” arguments.
 The reasons put forth in support have been either an appeal to God or to various aspects of life usually couched in direct or indirect terms of duty, conscience, or just what is most workable.
-I treat these at a bit more length in Traditional Bases for Morality.
+I treat these at more length in Traditional Bases for Morality.

 The temporal rights theory of natural rights provides a new, unimpeachable basis for morality that is insightful and revealing.

-Under the light of temporal rights, moral good is that which protects and honors rights, and moral evil is that which diminishes and/or violates rights.
+Under the light of temporal rights, moral good is that which protects and honors natural rights, and moral evil is that which diminishes and/or violates rights.
 This profoundly simple definition of good and evil is powerful because it is simple to express, simple to understand, and simple to implement in jurisprudence.
-It is so simple you may hot realize what you just read so I will repeat: evil is a violation of rights.
+It is so simple you may not realize what you just read so I will repeat: evil is a violation of rights.
 Period.

 What is Good?

 Good is necessarily that which is not evil.
 But there is more here.
 Perhaps we could say that what doesn’t violate rights is OK, what promotes rights is better, and what multiplies rights is best.
 What if the ultimate good, the best good, for us humans is the use of all our rights while altogether avoiding evil?
 This would mean the development and enlargement of talents and capabilities, etc. This view draws out and magnifies the abilities and capacities of the human being.

 The old morality was honesty, hard work, respect for others, frugality, etc. These all fit nicely within the reach of our rights, so it clearly supports that old morality.
 Imagine whatever immorality you may wish and you will find that it was a violation of at least one natural right.

 Why is it Unimpeachable?